 Bill Lasley had been in the record business for several years, scoring with The Danleers ("One Summer Night") in 1958 while he was running the short-lived Amp 3 label.
 Working for Addit/Promo in '60, which had recently racked up a top ten hit with the Promo single "A Million to One" by Jimmy Charles, he granted Dino enough time for a quick audition and decided to give him a shot.
 Struggling R&B producer George Butcher was hired to oversee the session.
 Dino recorded three songs he had written, but they wanted a fourth.
 An impromptu jam session commenced with the guitarist launching into a standard Bo Diddley beat while Dino made up a song as he went along, mostly singing 'Ginnie Bell, la-la-la-la-lalalala' as the female backing group chimed in with 'Hey, Miss Ginnie Bell,' his vocals at the song's fade going even further into scatlike nonsense syllables too mangled to attempt transcribing.
 The result was just great; absolute off-the-cuff madness.

 Butcher liked what he heard, so Dino offered to do a few more takes and polish up the sound.
 He was told it was fine as it was and the session ended.
 He hopped a Greyhound, the only means of transportation he could afford at the time, back to Philly.
-"Ginnie Bell" was released as a single in December 1960 (the label ran large ads in Billboard, mistakenly printing the title as "Ginny Bell").
+"Ginnie Bell" was released in December 1960 (the label ran large ads in Billboard, mistakenly printing the title as "Ginny Bell").
 Dino was disillusioned by it all.
-Why would anyone would prefer a quickly thrown together, throwaway tune over the three he'd worked so hard to prepare?
+Why would anyone prefer a quickly thrown together, throwaway tune over the three he'd worked so hard to prepare?
 But the Promo honchos had ears for the teenage market; "Ginnie" and its flip, "Bye-Bye," are fabulous teen tunes and the impromptu A side went on to hit the top 40 in April '61.

 Paul appeared on Bandstand as the single was climbing the charts.
 A snow storm had hit and on that particular winter day, for fun, the show was broadcast outside the studio.
 Justine Carrelli was there, having been a regular for about four years (not quite 14 when she started), popular with viewers as were a number of the regular dancers on the show.
 Some referred to her as a "blonde bombshell" and she was featured in many fan magazines of the time, including a 1958 issue of Photoplay with a layout from a party the magazine threw for her 16th birthday.
 She even made the cover of the March 1960 issue of 'Teen magazine.
 Not long afterward, Justine left the show and married Dino, dashing the dreams of her legion of Clearasil-dabbing male admirers.